 There are some structural issues with our economy where a lot of businesses have learned to become much more efficient with a lot fewer workers – Barrack Obama, NBC News 14th June, 2011

-For Stephan Hawking, the world-renowned physicist, all this AI must be controlled, in order to avoid the possibility of mass destruction.
+For the late Stephan Hawking, all this AI must be controlled in order to avoid the possibility of mass destruction.

 The real risk with AI isn’t malice but competence.
 A super intelligent AI will be extremely good at accomplishing its goals, and if those goals aren’t aligned with ours, we’re in trouble.

-Hawking argues that the machines can become so clever, that they may actually, “develop the ability to engineer themselves to be far more intelligent.”
-He may have a point, but I get the feeling that humans are quite capable of mass destruction, without the help of autonomous machines, or AI.
-In any case, be that as it may, although Amazon and others have the technology, Jumbo still has the cashiers – at least, for now.
+Hawking argued that the machines can become so clever that they may actually, “develop the ability to engineer themselves to be far more intelligent.”
+He may have had a point, but I get the feeling that humans are quite capable of mass destruction without the help of autonomous machines, or AI.
+In any case, be that as it may, although Amazon and others have the technology, Jumbo still has the cashiers, and that’s something I’ll have to put up with – at least for now.